Rheumatrex Dose Pack Side Effects

 Generic Name: methotrexate

-Note: This document contains side effect information about methotrexate.
-Some of the dosage forms listed on this page may not apply to the brand name Rheumatrex Dose Pack.
+Note: This page contains side effects data for the generic drug methotrexate.
+It is possible that some of the dosage forms included below may not apply to the brand name Rheumatrex Dose Pack.

 For the Consumer